“She charged us to wrap our bowls in plastic? But I don’t even want plastic around my bowl,” I said to Lynn after paying my portion of our lunch bill.

 The spitting.
 Oooh the spitting!
 It happens anytime, anywhere.
 Busses are even equipped with buckets for people to spit into.

-The peace and silence of the most tranquil evenings has been ruined by the sound of someone hocking up a loogie.
+The peace and silence of the most tranquil evenings have been ruined by the sound of someone hocking up a loogie.

 From the chocolate-less “choco” cereal bar to the countless bottles of “soda” water that were without bubbles, I was disappointed by the packaging more than once in China.
 My friend in Chengdu watched and laughed hysterically as four different times I said, “This!
 This will be the one!
 It says soda water!” (it even said it in Chinese, mind you) only to open the bottle, take a sip, and hang my head in defeat at the flat, sweet drink.